Daylily-Informatics/zebra_day/README.md

 * _An Identify Generating Authority_
   * you will need to produce your own UID/GUID/etc. This can be manual, spreadsheets, custom code, various RDBMS, LIMS systems, Salesforce... but should not be tangled in this package.
-    * also, METADATA regaring your UID is important as these metadata can be presented on the labels in addition to the human readable and scannable UID.
-[Insert Unique Identifier Reccomendations Here](na).
+    * also, METADATA regaring your UID is important as these metadata can be presented on the labels in addition to the human readable and scannable representation of the provided UID.
+[Insert Unique Identifier Reccomendations Here](docs/uid_screed_light.md).

 </ul>